heksemann/mapredo/README.md

 - Easy to use, can be pipelined and used with command line tools
 - Compression support (snappy)
 - Supports modern Linux distros (gcc) and Windows (Visual Studio)
-- Does not require and configuration, just install and run
+- Does not require any configuration, just install and run

 Some of the limitations are: